axibase/axibase-charts/syntax/functions.md

 ## [⇧](#header) <a name="csv_values"></a> csv.values()

 ### Description
 Arrays generated from `csv` use the `.values()` method.
 This function returns a sorted array of unique values in the column defined by the parameter `column_name`.

-The generated array uses the `.escape()` method which escapes commas in each element.
+The generated array has the `.escape()` method which escapes commas in each element.

 ### Syntax